 Brand Name: Salt is the most popular seasoning in the world, so when a user Googles anything with the word salt in it there is a lot of competition.

 New Website: Google doesn't trust new websites right away.
 Sites typically struggle to rank in their first year, especially when they do not have a good amount of backlinks.

-After the meta data, we shifted our focus to image optimization setting both filename and alt tag descriptions of all images to target our desired keywords for the page they are on.
+After the meta data, we shifted our focus to image optimization setting both filename and alt tag descriptions of all images to target our desired keywords.
 This not only helps the page itself to rank, but enhances rankings for image search, which can also drive quality traffic.

-Although we had to stray from our normal SEO strategy and focus on quick wins, we exceeded our goals in the short time frame (three months) that we had.
+Although we had to stray from our normal SEO strategy and focus on quick wins, we exceeded our goals in the short time frame (three months).

 At the launch of their company in late September, our client had a heavy focus on paid social media.
 With this being a brand new company that was all that was really driving performance.
-When our engagement began organic was not driving any revenue at all.
-As you can see you in the chart to the right, by the end of the first month organic drove 16% of total revenue.
+When our engagement began, organic traffic was not driving any revenue at all.
+As you can see you in the charts, by the end of the first month organic drove 16% of total revenue.
 That 16% remained steady through November.
 In December, because it can take Google a while to notice website changes, we really started to see results.
 Even though all channels grew and more budget was pushed into social media, our SEO performance surpassed them all.
-In fact, for the month of December organic drove 38% of total revenue.
+In fact, for the month of December organic traffic drove 38% of total revenue.

 While SEO is a long-term strategy that can consistently drive high ROI the strategy can be adapted to gain traction early.
-That is why at The Missing Link, although we focus on long-term success, we prioritize low hanging fruit to gain our clients quick wins.
-After quick wins are gained it is important to continue on with a stable SEO strategy.
+That is why, at The Missing Link, although we focus on long-term success, we prioritize low hanging fruit to gain quick wins for our clients.
+After quick wins are gained, it is important to continue on with a stable SEO strategy.
 Google updates the ranking algorithm multiple times a day every single day.
-Without a consistent SEO strategy performance will decline as Google evolves and more competitors enter the space.
+Without a consistent SEO strategy, performance will decline as Google evolves and more competitors enter the space.